 All of this actually makes life much simpler, but it requires a change in mindset.
 I don't believe in the Good Old Days, but in this practical area, the older folks definitely had some good ideas!

 What are your best ideas for taming the laundry beast?

-And finally, I really want to mention the basic outline for this little piece was graciously offered by Susan over at Second Story Books.
+And finally, I really want to mention the basic outline for this little piece was graciously offered by Mike over at Serres Primavera.
 They're a great gardening companys.
 We really love a smart idea!